dhirajp1603/CL4/README.md

 # 📊 LAB 2: MapReduce – Word Frequency using Hadoop Streaming (Python)

-## 🧠 Objective

-To implement a MapReduce program using Hadoop Streaming in Python to count the frequency of a specific word ("data") in a text file.

----

 ## 📚 Theory

 MapReduce is a programming model used for processing large datasets in a distributed environment.